lumi2021/abstract-compiler/syntaxRef.md

 namespace MyProgram {
 # This is my program :) #

-    func Start() { # 'func' is, as default, defined as PRIVATE
+    # functions are, as default, defined as PRIVATE
+    func void Main() {

         let u8 foo = 10
         let i32 bar = 30

-        Std.Console.Out("Hello, World!\n")
+        Std.Console.Log("Hello, World!\n")
-        Console.Out("Foo is %d and bar is %d.\n", foo, bar)
+        Console.Log("Foo is %d and bar is %d.\n", foo, bar)

         foo = 2^8 - 1 #255
-        Console.Out("Now, foo is %d and bar is %d!\n", foo, bar)
+        Console.Log("Now, foo is %d and bar is %d!\n", foo, bar)

         ###
         #   ATTENTION!
-        #   Compiler is throwing a wanrning about the line bellow
+        #   Compiler is throwing a warning about the line bellow
         #   as 256 will cause a overflow on the int8 (byte) type.
         #   The code is still compilable, but foo will be 0.
         ###